MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/fsrm/fsrm-overview.md

 ## <a name="whats-new"></a>What's new - turn off change journals on all volumes

-Starting with Windows Server 2106, version 1803, you can now prevent the File Server Resource Manager service from creating a change journal (also known as a USN journal) on all volumes when the service starts.
+Starting with Windows Server, version 1803, you can now prevent the File Server Resource Manager service from creating a change journal (also known as a USN journal) on all volumes when the service starts.
 This can conserve a little bit of space on each volume, but will disable real-time file classification.

+For older new features, see [What's New in File Server Resource Manager](https://technet.microsoft.com/library/dn383587.aspx).

-To prevent File Server Resource Manager from creating a change journal on all volumes when the service starts, use the following steps:
+To prevent File Server Resource Manager from creating a change journal on all volumes when the service starts, use the following steps.

 1. Stop the SRMSVC service.
 For example, open a PowerShell session as an administrator and enter `Stop-Service SrmSvc`.
 2. Delete the USN journal for the volumes you want to conserve space on by using the fsutil command: